shadirvan/paw/README.md

-# HideP
+# PAW
+Port Authenticator and Whitelister.
 This tool use port knocking techinque to authorize the client.
 Implemented in Go.

 ## How to Install
 1. Clone the repository `git clone https://github.com/shadirvan/hidep.git`